raub/geogen-raub/README.md

 * `camera` - a THREE.js camera.
 * `surface` - a THREE.Object3D representing this chunk.

-You dont have to nest chunk objects to enforce hierarchical invisibility.
+You don't have to nest chunk objects to enforce hierarchical invisibility.
 Nor that you could guess their nesting by the plain geometry values.
-The generator does that implicitly.
+The generator does that implicitly and takes care of it.

 ---

 A working integration of this generator can be found on the [Live DEMO](http://gsom.tech/geogen) website.
-The heightmap here is generated with the help of [Texgen](https://github.com/node-3d/geogen-raub).
+The heightmap here is generated with the help of [Texgen](https://github.com/node-3d/texgen-raub).
+The source of the demo is not obfuscated in any way so it can also be used as a reference.